 Greenmarket Grocery

 Greenmarket Grocery is grocery delivery service that enables consumers to order groceries and wares from their favorite local greenmarkets.
 The brand visuals incorporate the warm, DIY feel of community greenmarkets.
 Banners, handwritten type, and line drawings accompany earthy colors and textures.
-By capturing this quaint and welcoming energy, Greenmarket Grocery connects at-home-chefs and purveyors of all things to the lively and bustling greenmarkets they love.
+By capturing this quaint and welcoming energy, Greenmarket Grocery connects at-home chefs to the lively and bustling greenmarkets they love.

 I began the design process by analyzing brands that offered services similar to Greenmarket Grocery.
-I took note of their service offerings as well as their visual styles.
-From a service perspective, it was important to offer something unique.
-From a visual perspective, the brand needed to look like it fit within the marketplace without looking too similar to its competitors.
 Most brands featured fairly simple wordmarks and packaging and utilized earthy tones.
 I took this into consideration when constructing Greenmarket Grocery’s visual identity, but sought to stand out by introducing handwritten type alongside whimsical illustrations that echoed the rustic, DIY aesthetic of greenmarkets.

 Competitor visual style (click to enlarge)